GENI-NSF/geni-tools/README-omni.txt

                         Specify version of AM API to use (default 2) --useSliceAggregates
-                        Perform slice action at all aggregates the given slice uses according the clearinghouse records.
+                        Perform slice action at all aggregates the given slice is known to use according to clearinghouse records.
 Default is False.
     --useSliceMembers   Put slice members' SSH keys on reserved resources in createsliver, provision or performoperationalaction.
-                        Default False.
+                        Default is False.
 When true, adds these users and keys to those read from your omni_config (unless
                         --ignoreConfigUsers).
     --ignoreConfigUsers
                         Ignore users and SSH keys listed in your omni_config when installing SSH keys on resources in createsliver or provision or performoperationalaction.
-Default
+Default is
                         false - your omni_config users are read and used.

   AM API v3+: